huytrinhx/Reinforcement-Learning/Report.md

 This is the discounting factor use in calculate the present value of the action.

-4. TAU  = 1e-3
+4. TAU  = 6e-2

 This is the proprotion of local networks we retain when copying the parameters of the local networks to target networks in every k time steps.
 In practice, we do not clone 100% of the local networks.

-5. LR_ACTOR = 1e-4
+5. LR_ACTOR = 5e-4
-   LC_CRITIC = 1e-4
+   LC_CRITIC = 5e-4

 This is the size of the update on local networks (actor and critic) parameters on each training step.
 Larger value may cause the model not improve or plateau too early after a certain number of episodes.
 Smaller value may take the model too long to get to the desired performance.

-6. UPDATE_EVERY = 20
+6. UPDATE_EVERY = 2

 This is the number of time steps occuring between each learning step.
 As mentioned above, this serves as the delay between the syncing of local networks and target networks.

-7. N_LEARN = 10
+7. N_TRAIN = 4

 This is the number of consecutive training steps when we update the networks

+8. NOISE = 6
-8. NOISE_DECAY = 1e-6
+   NOISE_DECAY = 0.9999

-This is the decay factor to reduce noise as the agent goes in each episode.
+   NOISE_END = 0.0
+   NOISE_END_AFTER = 10000

+In this project, I deloy a technique called Exploratory Boost.
+In the beginning, noise scale start at 6 (NOISE) and then decay at a rate of 0.9999 (NOISE_DECAY) in each update.
+After timestep 10000 (NOISE_END_AFTER), it will set noise to 0 (NOISE_END), when the actions of actor are determined deterministically by actor network.

 ### Model Architecture

+In this project, 2 agents interact with each other and they have the same model architecture.

-#### Actor
+#### Actor (x2)

-Our model consiste of 2 fully connected hidden layers with input as the state representation (33 states) of the environment and output as the predicted action for individual actions (a vector size of 4).
+Each actor consists of 2 fully connected hidden layers with input as the state representation (24 states) of the environment and output as the predicted action for individual actions (a vector size of 2).

-Layer 1 has 300 units and Layer 2 has 200 units.
+Layer 1 has 256 units and Layer 2 has 128 units.
 The action output space was clipped between -1 and 1.

-#### Critic
+#### Critic (x2)

-Our model consiste of 2 fully connected hidden layers with input as the state representation (33 states) of the environment and output as a single predicted value for state-action pair (a vector size of 1).
-Actions input was introduced in the 2nd hidden layer.
+Each critic consists of 2 fully connected hidden layers with input as full state representation of 2 agents (24 * 2 states) of the environment and output as a single predicted value for state-action pair (a vector size of 1).
+Actions input (2 * 2 vector size, full action representation of 2 agents) was introduced in the 2nd hidden layer.

-Layer 1 has 600 units and Layer 2 has 404 (400+4) units.
+Layer 1 has 256 units and Layer 2 has 132 (128+4) units.

 ### Future Ideas

 There are 3 main ideas (coming from recent researches) that the author would like to try to improve the agent performance:

--  Distributed Distributional Deterministic Policy Gradients (D4PG): we will modify the DDPG algorithm in 4 places.
-First, we will include a distributional critic update.
-In this enhancement, we'll introduce a random variable Z so that the update to critic will take a form of a distribution of expectations instead of a single target.
-Second, we will use distributed parallel actors, which is similar to the implementation of this project.
-Third, we'll utilize N-step returns in estimating the TD error.
-N is also generated randomly to create a distribution of expectations as part of the first modification.
-Lastly, we'll factor in prioritization of experience replay, where a priority p is assigned to each experience based on reward so that higher reward experiences can be sampled more often. (https://openreview.net/pdf?id=SyZipzbCb)

-- Trust Region Policy Optimization (TRPO): Extending from basic policy gradient methods, we will introduce a surrogate objective function for optimization step during the policy update.
-First, iteratively, we collect a set of state-action pairs along with Monte Carlo estimates of their Q-values.
-Then we average those samples to construct the estimated surrogate objective with the constraint with the constraint on the size of the policy update. (https://arxiv.org/pdf/1502.05477.pdf)

-- Proximal Policy Optimization (PPO): Extending the TRPO methods, the idea is to introduced the clipping of probability ratios during the optimization of the surrogate objective function.
-The algorithm alternate between sampling data from the policy and performing several epochs of optimizations.(https://arxiv.org/pdf/1707.06347.pdf)
+-  Twin Delayed DDPG:
+-  Prioritized Experience Replay:
+-  Pixel-based Training:

+### On reproducibility